-Press and Media, Including Online Media: Independent media were active and expressed a wide variety of views without restriction.
+Freedom of Press and Media, Including Online Media: Independent media were active and expressed a wide variety of views without restriction.
 There were several private newspapers in addition to the government-owned newspaper No Pintcha, but the state-owned printing house published all of them.
+Journalists working for state-owned media, however, did not operate freely, and internal censorship was common.